 Missing Multiple Teeth

-Missing All of Your Teeth
+Missing All Teeth

-If a large number of natural teeth are now gone, implant-retained dentures are available to provide comprehensive coverage at a cost-effective price.
+If a large number of natural teeth are now gone, implant dentures are available to provide comprehensive coverage at a cost-effective price.
 Instead of allocating one implant per missing tooth, which can quickly become unnecessarily expensive, this style of prosthetic can be successfully anchored with a small number of strategically placed dental implants.
 Additionally, All-On-4 prosthetics are available for patients who’ve lost an entire row of teeth, which is held in place with – you guessed it – just four implants in most cases.

 Understanding the Cost of Dental Implants

 Estimating the cost of dental implants is complicated because the procedure itself has several components to it.
 Additionally, every patient’s oral health situation and personal preferences are unique.
-That’s why scheduling an initial consultation here in Bradford, MA is so important.
+That’s why scheduling an initial consultation here in Haverhill, MA is so important.
 After evaluating your mouth and discussing your goals, our dentists can determine a much more confident treatment plan and precise estimate for the overall cost.
 Until then, here are some things to keep in mind.

-Dental Implants FAQs
+Making Dental Implants Affordable

-Reading through the above information can give you a tremendous amount of insight into everything from the indications to the benefits of dental implants in Bradford.
+Reading through the above information can give you a tremendous amount of insight into everything from the indications to the benefits of dental implants in Haverhill.
 With that being said, it’s completely natural to have a few questions on your mind before committing to treatment.
 To make finding the answers as seamless as possible, we’ve responded to some of the most frequently asked questions below.
 If you would prefer to speak directly with our team or are ready to schedule your appointment, don’t hesitate to get in touch!

 Can I Get Dental Implants If I Smoke?